Code-Institute-Submissions/GoodNight-Store/README.md

 ## Content:

-I used https://github.com/ckz8780/boutique_ado_v1/ as guidance especially for bag and checkout applications.
+I used https://github.com/ckz8780/boutique_ado_v1/ as guidance especially for bag and checkout applications, partly for product and toast messages.

+Text for blog is taken from http://healthysleep.med.harvard.edu/healthy/getting/overcoming/tips

 I used the AOS animation on home page from https://michalsnik.github.io/aos/